by Fionn Zarubica

 Social media is a sharp sword that many are not prepared to handle safely.
 An alarming number do not realize its power or the destruction they can potentially cause to themselves and others if they misuse it.

-Young people in particular, as well as some adults, see it as an harmless playground, posting the most intimate things about themselves and others, with no concept of its potential reach or possible ramifications.
+Young people in particular, as well as some adults, see it as a harmless playground, posting their views and the most intimate things about themselves and others, with no concept of the potential reach or possible ramifications.

-Today, the private individual is experiencing what celebrities have dealt with for a long time – the destructive power of the Paparazzi.
-The non-celebrity is finding out what it feels like to have no control over what is put out there about them.
+Today, the private individual is experiencing what public figures have dealt with for a long time – the destructive power of the media.
+The non-celebrity is finding out what it feels like to have no control over what is put out there about them; and, celebrities are discovering that their careers can be over in a blink with the press of a button.

 For years we have tossed around terms like metaethics, normative ethics, and applied ethics.
-But today, we are looking at technoethics – the moral and ethical issues associated with technology in society.
+But today, we are looking at techno-ethics, the moral and ethical issues associated with technology in our society.

-The fact that we have the power to take dozens of high quality images and publish them for the world to see does not mean that we should.
-Neither does the fact that we have the power to make comments about what we publish absolve us of responsibility for what we say.
+The fact that we have the power to take unlimited high-quality images and publish them for the world to see does not mean that it is in anyone’s best interests.
+Neither does the fact that we can make comments, from any device anywhere, absolve us of accountability for what we say.

-Technoethics, the moral and ethical issues associated with technology in society, call upon us to be thoughtful, respectful and loving; to protect the sanctity and the freedom of all people, even the ones we do not like, and not to allow those ideals to be quashed in favor of our own whims, beliefs or inclinations.
+Techno-ethics, the moral and ethical issues associated with technology in society, call upon us to be thoughtful, respectful and loving; to protect the sanctity and the freedom of all people, even the ones we do not like; and to not allow those ideals to be quashed in favor of our own whims, beliefs, insatiability or inclinations.

 Love is all that matters!